Filing an Appeal

 The appeal process allows the member, the member’s authorized representative (family member, etc.), or a provider acting on the member’s behalf with the member’s written or consent, to file an appeal.

 The appeal process allows the member to request NH Healthy Families to review a decision that has been made.
 An appeal is the request for review of an action or decision made by NH Healthy Families that is not in the member’s favor.
 The member will be allowed 60 calendar days from the date of adverse action to file an appeal.
 You have the right to choose someone to represent you during your Appeal with NH Healthy Families.
-To designate a representative other than your provider, please compete the Authorized Representative Form.
+To designate a representative, please compete the Authorized Representative Form.
 Notice will be issued that denies or limits the authorization of a requested service, including:

 - The type or level of service;

 - The reduction, suspension, or termination of a previously authorized service;

 - The denial, in whole or part of payment for a service except when payment for a service is solely because the claim does not meet the definition of a “clean claim”